Oracle SQL (Genius Series Book 21)

 Introduction

-Setting Your Default SCHEMA
+Setting Your Default Database

 SELECT * (All Columns) in a Table